Joey Fatone Says He Was Just As Shocked As The Rest Of Us When T-Pain Won ‘The Masked Singer’

 “We didn’t know anything,” he said.
 “I was on the same stage singing with Gladys Knight, Rumer Willis, T-Pain and I had no idea.”

 Fatone went on to say that they kept the contestants in dressing rooms where the doors only identified the characters they were disguised as, not their real names.
 They also had to wear masks everywhere they needed to go.
-Even managers, agents, and security guards had to wear disguises to make sure that contestant The N’Sync member added that the added subterfuge added to the fun of the experience.
+Even managers, agents, and security guards had to wear disguises to make sure that contestants remained anonymous.
+The N’Sync member also said that the added subterfuge made the experience a whole lot more fun.

 As for the unexpected popularity of the show, Fatone said that he felt that it could be something special when he saw the elaborate costumes that they had to wear.